Ace0910/Ace0910/README.md

 Animal: Arctic wolf (I give stuffed animals to people I love)

-Person: idc if they dont feel the same but danny
+Person: idc if they dont feel the same but

 Demon: Azazel <3 (yes I do have a favorite demon)